Football Travel: Juve Stabia

 Many people may visit Naples, Sorrento and the Amalfi coast and merely pass through Castellammare di Stabia without giving it a thought.
 And there didn’t seem to be a great deal going on in the town itself, but I was on a mission to get to S.S.
 Juve Stabia versus S.S.
 Turris Calcio from Torre del Greco, a few kilometres north on the same train line.

-RELATED Podcast: Groundhopping in North-Rhine Westphalia
+RELATED Podcast: Groundhopping in the Canary Islands

 About S.S.
 Juve Stabia